Daraniel/sample_frontend_backend/docs/en/backend/data_source.md

   specified sheet data.
 - `get_data(self, table_name, data_level: DataLevel) -> pd.DataFrame`: Retrieves data from the specified database table
   and data level.
-- `get_metadata(self, table_name)`: Method to retrieve metadata, this method is not implemented as definition of metadata in this project is different from the traditional definition and handling it would require creating another table containing project metadata which for the sake of simplicity was skipped.
+- `get_metadata(self, table_name: str) -> pd.DataFrame`: Method to retrieve metadata, this method is not implemented as
+  definition of metadata in this project is different from the traditional definition and handling it would require creating another table containing project metadata which for the sake of simplicity was skipped.

 ### `get_data_source(config)`